 According to a 1981 review in The Psychoanalytic Quarterly, gaslighting may be a mechanism for people to project their conflicts or emotions onto others.

-To project is to attribute one’s own undesired traits or unwanted emotions onto others.
+To project is to attribute one’s own undesired traits or unwanted emotions to others.
 So, an anxiety-ridden person may tell their partner, “You’re always anxious.”

 Similarly, a gaslighter may retort, “You’re always feeding me lies.”
 This could explain why cheaters often accuse their spouses of cheating: to make their actions appear less awful by assuming that their partner felt or behaved similarly.